- 2020 Impact Factor: 2.804

 Before submitting your manuscript to American Journal of Men’s Health, please ensure you have read the Aims & Scope.

-Manuscript types are: editorial; letter to editor; original articles (research or theoretical); research briefs; health policy/legislative updates; ethical debates; evidence-based, best practice, or clinical practice guideline original articles or summaries; case reports; book reviews; announcements of upcoming events/conferences; and commercial advertisements.
+Manuscript types are: editorial; letters to the editor; original articles (research or theoretical); reviews; research briefs; health policy/legislative updates; ethical debates; evidence-based, best practice, or clinical practice guideline original articles or summaries; case reports; opinion pieces; book reviews; and announcements of upcoming events/conferences.
 Authors must specify a manuscript type for each submission, depending on its content and focus.
 Submissions for which a manuscript type is not specified will be decided by the Editor.

 Every manuscript must comply with word and table/figure limits for its specified manuscript type, unless otherwise approved by the Editor.
 Submissions which exceed the word or table/figure limits for the specified manuscript type will be returned to the author for revision.
 Submissions should adhere to recommended page limits unless approved by the Editor.
 Every